jonnor/ESC-CNN-microcontroller/report/report.md

 The training setup has automated tests made with pytest, and uses Travis CI to execute the tests automatically for each change.

-All the code is available at \url{https://github.com/jonnor/ESC-CNN-microcontroller}
+All the code is available at \url{https://github.com/jonnor/ESC-CNN-microcontroller/tree/thesis-submitted}.
+Experiments for the reported results were ran on git commit `b49efa5dde48f9fd72a32eff4c751d9d0c0de712`.

 ## Models